 The main infrared satellite up there is Spitzer (launched 2003), however it has recently run out of coolant, so it is limited in its ability to measure some of the lowest energy IR light.
 In May 2009, the European Space Agency launched Herschel, a telescope with better resolution than Spitzer, but it has since run out of coolant, so it is no longer working.
 Another recent IR satellite is WISE, which is a survey telescope, similar to IRAS.
-It was launched in December 2009, but only lasted until February 2011.
+It was launched in December 2009, but its primary mission lasted only lasted until 2011.
 During that short time it did find may low temperature objects including some of the coolest stars.
 WISE has continued in a new mission, called Near-Earth Object WISE to search for things that get close to the Earth, as the name implies.
 This new mission doesn't require the super cooled systems that were previously used, but it has been able to find 34,000 new objects.
 Some IR astronomy work has shifted to the tops of high mountains, since it is also possible to do some IR astronomy work in that format, and it is cheaper than a satellite.
 Click here to see a comparison of a region in space where stars are forming.
 Such regions have a lot of cool gas and dust, and the stars tend to be rather cool, so they show up better at IR wavelengths than at visible wavelengths.
 Note how some stars are only seen in the IR image.
 These two images are from the Hubble Space Telescope (courtesy of STScI/NASA).

 designed to investigate mainly UV light sources.
 Often UV satellites have specific purposes, for

 example, galaxies, the Sun, or interstellar material.